playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 ### Capturing {#event-capturing}

-Bubbling isn't the only way events are able to move; Just as they can move up from the bottom, they can also move from the top down.
+Bubbling isn't the only way events are able to move.
+Just as they can move up from the bottom, they can also move from the top down.
 This method of emitting events is known as _capture mode_.

 Let's take the a look at some example code, with the same HTML as before but a new set of JavaScript: